 - Once the yeast is bubbly, pour it into the flour mixture.

-- Knead the dough until it is smooth and elastic, at least 10 minutes on a stand mixer at speed 3 or 4 (depending on your mixer's horsepower).
+- Knead the dough until it is smooth and elastic, at least 10 minutes on a stand mixer at medium speed (depending on your mixer's horsepower).

 - The dough is ready when you can stretch a little bit of the dough between your fingers and it creates a thin "windowpane."